RayKitajima/Rutile/docs/config_markdown.md

 Define JSON Web Token lifetime as second.
 This will be evaluated ad JavaScript in config compiler.
 So you can define mathmatical expression, like 60*60*24.

+### UIGenerateOption

+Generate optional UI.

+#### SideMenu

+Geenrate client app with slide in side menu.
+By default, it has two menu, one is list of Entity, another is authentication panel if with automatical implementation of authentication.